kasnerz/animated-llm/README.md

 ## 🚀 Running locally

-You can also run the app locally in just a few minutes.
-You will need [Node.js](https://nodejs.org/) (version 20.9.0 or higher) and npm installed.
+For running the app on your own device, you will need [Node.js](https://nodejs.org/) (version 20.9.0 or higher) and npm installed.

 1. **Install dependencies:**